-5. Find the most recent figures on Americans' understanding of climate change in the global warming beliefs chapter of the report "Climate Change in the American Mind" in YPCCC's publications tab.
+6. Find the most recent figures on Americans' understanding of climate change in the global warming beliefs section of the latest "Climate Change in the American Mind: Beliefs and Attitudes" report.

 In addition to renewable energy, there are many natural solutions to keeping carbon in the soil and out of the atmosphere, such as habitat restoration and conservation, modifying our agricultural practices, and reducing food waste.
 Explore Project Drawdown to learn more about these and other solutions to climate change.